Torassieppi - Lakeside Auroras

 Fabulous time in Torassieppi 24 March 2015 by Erica Taylor

 Just wanted to say that we had a fabulous time in Torassieppi.
 The people there were fantastic, nothing was too much trouble.
-The food was amazing, so tasty and well presented, and plenty of it.
-The guides were very knowledgable and friendly, again, incredibly helpful.
+The food was amazing, tasty and well presented, and plenty of it.
+The guides were very knowledgable, friendly & again, incredibly helpful.
 I really hope I can go back sometime!
-We were lucky enough to see some amazing Northern Lights shows, and have some beautiful Continue reading photographs now.
+We were lucky enough to see some amazing Northern Lights shows, & have some beautifu Continue reading l photographs now.

 Impressed with all aspects 25 February 2013 by Gillian Butcher